UNPAID LABOR Shaped America's Economy

 The Extraordinary Growth of a Nation

 Investors paid the cost to bring hundreds of thousands of Africans to America to put them to work.
 Unpaid Laborers were needed to clear America's land.
 They were needed to grow America's food.
-In 1776, when the United States started, one (1) of every five (5) people in America were Unpaid Laborers.
+In 1776, when the United States started, one (1) of every five (5) people in America was an Unpaid Laborer.

 Americans such as George Washington made fantastic fortunes using Unpaid Laborers.
 They depended on the work of Unpaid Laborers to support them and their families.
 Thomas Jefferson also accumulated great wealth using Unpaid Laborers although he left his family in crushing debt when he died.
 Twelve (12) of the first eighteen (18) U.S. Presidents owned slaves.

 In 1803, the United States doubled in size by buying the Louisiana Territory for $15 million dollars.
 In 1800 there were 893,605 Unpaid Laborers in the U.S. Back then it would have cost over $268 million dollars to buy that many slaves.
-That let’s you see how important the Unpaid Labor force was to the country.
+That shows how important the Unpaid Labor force was to the country.

 In the Mid 1800's Cotton Was King